The Elder Scrolls told of their return.

 On April 15, 2013, Bethesda announced that there would be no further content for Skyrim, citing that they were moving forward with their next project, but that the game would continue to receive technical support.
 The Legendary Edition came out on June 4, 2013.
 It received one more release on September 10, 2013, bundled with the other four games in the series, for PC only.

 Somewhat uniquely for a modern game, Skyrim has enjoyed a remarkable longevity for a strictly single player title, long after many of its contemporaries have either been forgotten or set aside for sequels.
-This is due to two factors: The first, and more recent, is a string of re-releases.
+This is due to two factors: One is a string of re-releases.
 The first was an Updated Re-release using the version of the engine used in Fallout 4, Skyrim: Special Edition, which was was released for the PlayStation 4, Xbox One, and PC on October 28, 2016.
 The console versions add support for PC mods, a la Fallout 4, and Steam owners of Skyrim and all its DLCs note received a copy of Special Edition for free.

 At E3 2017, another PS4 version with virtual reality support was announced, titled Skyrim VR.
 It launched the same date as the Switch version, including all the DLC.

 The other factor contributing to Skyrim's long term popularity is its massive modding community.
-Skyrim is a strong contender for the title of Most Modded Game ever, and its community is still in full swing half a decade after release.
-At the Mod Nexus, the original version of Skyrim holds the crown for most mods produced, with a total of nearly 58 thousand mods. note For comparison, Oblivion clocks in second place at just around half of that.
+Skyrim is a strong contender for the title of Most Modded Game ever, and its community is still in full swing nearly a decade after release.
+At the Mod Nexus, the original version of Skyrim holds the crown for most mods produced, with a total of nearly 64 thousand mods. note For comparison, Fallout 4 clocks in second place at just around half of that.
 There are whole YouTube channels that have been extremely successful that are solely devoted to showcasing Skyrim mods.
 The release of the Special Edition, particularly with it being in a far more stable 64 bitnote gave the modding community a definite shot in the arm, allowing mods to become even more ambitious.
 A list of troper-recommended mods has been added here.

 The following mods have their own pages: